Stuycs-K/final-project-10-he-alvin-young-timothy/WORKLOG.md

 ### 2024-05-29
 CW: got plane encoding working for any plane and color, cleaned up code

+HW: tested out more with the random planes and did more research on the doc, cleaned up the rgb plane encoders

 ## GROUP MEMBER 2: Timothy Young

 ### 2024-05-22